-Once in a month Google your child name or account name on Google search engine or on all major search engines and see if there is any personal information related to your teen’s privacy that can be used by cyber bullies.
-Act until they remove.
-Once you get rid of cyber bullies, check your teen’s account on search engines sender month to be aware of such kinds of situations if they occur again.
+Once in a month Google your child name or account name on Google search engine or on all major search engines and see if there is any personal information related to your teen privacy that can be used by cyber bullies.
+Act until their remove.
+Once you get rid of cyber bullies, still in every month check your teen account on search engines to be aware of such kinds of situations to occur again.

 Usually bullying on social media is anonymous.
-But if you know a cyber bully or their parents, I would strongly suggest that you discuss this issue with the cyber bully or their parents.
-Try to have a conversation, this could resolve issues.
+But if you know a cyber bully or their parents, I will say you should discuss this issue with a cyber bully or their parents.
+Try to have a conversation, this thing can resolve issues.

-11. Reset privacy settings of your teen’s accounts
+11. Reassure privacy settings of your teen’s accounts

-Reset privacy settings of your teen’s accounts by yourself with your teen’s consent or knowledge.
-Block the people who are involved in bullying and file a report against them.
+Reassure privacy settings of your teen’s accounts by yourself.
+Block the persons who involved in bullying and file a report against them.

 12. Contact with police if there are physical threats

 Cyber bullying is a crime.
-If there are physical threats to your teen through cyber bullying, then you should report to law enforcement officials.
+If there are physical threats to your teen through cyber bullying, then you should go for law enforcement officials.
 There are laws and rules for online cyber bullying.
 These laws vary from state to state.
 Contact with your law enforcement officials and get their help.